centreon/centreon-archived/doc/installation/from_sources.rst

   Do you want me to create this directory ? [/var/lib/centreon] [y/n], default to [n]:
   > y
-  Path /var/lib/centreon
+  Path /var/lib/centreon                                     OK

   Where is your CentPlugins Traps binary default to [/usr/local/centreon/bin]
-  >/usr/share/centreon/bin

-  Do you want me to create this directory ? [/usr/share/centreon/bin] [y/n], default to [n]:
-  > y
+  > /usr/share/centreon/bin
   Path /usr/share/centreon/bin                               OK

 The RRDs.pm package can be located elsewhere.
 In order to locate it, run this in another terminal::